-WHEREAS, it is necessary and desirable that Contractor be retained for the purpose of Full Service Partnership Mental Health Service programs (FSP) and a Housing Support program.
+WHEREAS, it is necessary and desirable that Contractor be retained for the purpose of Full Service Partnership Mental Health Service programs (FSP).

 NOW, THEREFORE, IT IS HEREBY AGREED BY THE PARTIES HERETO AS FOLLOWS:

 1. Exhibits and Attachments

 The following exhibits and attachments are attached to this Agreement and incorporated into this Agreement by this reference: